ImageMagick/Usage-Markdown/windows/index.md

 Under Windows, simple IM commands are usually run in the Windows Command Shell (a "DOS Shell" run by starting `cmd.exe`).
 For complex operations, performed in a lengthy command line or in a series of command lines, you will better write a script.
 For a series of simple commands, this will most probably be a DOS batch file, executed in the Windows Command Shell.
-This approach, however, has its shortcomings, as the batch file command set is rather limited in comparison to those of common UNIX command shells.
+This approach, however, has its shortcomings, as the batch file command set is rather limited in comparison to those of common Unix command shells.
 When running IM under Windows, you basically have the following alternatives:

 **The Windows command shell ("DOS window")**